beckym223/manual_work/E6_long_edited.md

 early stage of development.
 And normative analysis has not progressed much beyond iden- tification of the dilemma in recognizing both
-32 If the spouse or survivor benefit is larger, the person is  referred to as having dual eligibility.
-In 2002, 38 percent of  elderly women received only a worker benefit, 34 percent  received only an auxiliary benefit and 28 percent were  "dually entitled."
-These fractions are expected to change as more and more women with substantial careers reach retire- ment age.
-VOL. 94 NO. 1
-9

 ### ---Economics-2004-0-11.txt---